ben-jacobson/Linkboxes.io/README.md

 # Known Bugs
 	FIXED - Attempting to load the page without a WWW doesn't load.
-	FIXED - Grid view needs to letter box/crop images if they are not big enough vertically / too large
-	- Site throws an error if you include a trailing '/' after URLs
+	FIXED - Grid view needs to letter box/crop images if they are not big enough vertically / too large FIXED - Site throws an error if you include a trailing '/' after URLs

 # Features to implement in future releases
 	- What else can we do to reduce hosting costs?